 He has published widely on various topics in major philosophical and scientific journals, including Nature Medicine, Current Biology, Trends in Cognitive Sciences, The American Naturalist, Biological Reviews, Nous, Philosophical Studies, Philosophical Quarterly, Philosophy of Science, and The British Journal for the Philosophy of Science.
 His first book, The Philosophy of Social Evolution, was published by Oxford University Press in 2017.

 In 2021, he led a "Review of the Evidence of Sentience in Cephalopod Molluscs and Decapod Crustaceans" that led to invertebrate animals including octopuses, crabs and lobsters being included in the UK government's Animal Welfare (Sentience) Act 2022.
-His second book, The Edge of Sentience, Risk and Precaution in Humans, Other Animals, and AI will come out with Oxford University Press in summer 2024
+His second book, The Edge of Sentience, Risk and Precaution in Humans, Other Animals, and AI was published by Oxford University Press in 2024.

-The Edge of Sentience: Risk and Precaution in Humans, Other Animals, and AI, Oxford: Oxford University Press, coming summer 2024.
+The Edge of Sentience: Risk and Precaution in Humans, Other Animals, and AI, Oxford: Oxford University Press, 2024.

 The Philosophy of Social Evolution, Oxford: Oxford University Press, 2017.

 "This is philosophy at its best: a clear, informed, and ambitious synthesis of the conceptual, the formal, and the empirical. ...
-It is lucid, well written, sensible, and intellectually valuable, and the most critical parts are accessible enough for anyone willing to do a bit of homework now and then. ...
+It is lucid, well written, sensible, and intellectually valuable. ...
 It is an essential text for philosophy of biology and, more generally, anyone working on the evolution of cooperation." - Carl Brusse and Kim Sterelny, The British Journal for the Philosophy of Science

 "Birch is extremely clear and careful in the development of his ideas and this makes the breadth and depth of this work even more impressive.
 The Philosophy of Social Evolution will, I suspect, become required reading in several different fields and, as I have suggested, there are insights here that extend beyond the philosophy of biology and evolutionary theory." - John Thrasher, Metascience